cwuensch/MovieCutter/Readme_en.txt

 * "Save selected segments":	The active segment or selected segments are removed from the original recording and stored into a separate file each.
 The newly created files get the name of the original recording, with addition of "(Cut-1)", "(Cut-2)", etc.
 * "Delete selected segments":	The active segment or selected segments are canceled out from the recording.
 These parts are lost forever!
+* "Split movie here":		The movie is split into two parts at the current playback position.
+Bookmarks and segment markers are kept.
 * "Select padding":		Mark the first and last of three segments.
 * "Select even/odd segments":	Selects all segments with even resp. odd number. (counting starts at 1)
 * "Import Bookmarks":		The Bookmarks from the recording are imported and used as new segment markers.